Welcome

 SQE1 Syllabus

-For SQE1, you are required to understand the remedies available when completion of a property transaction is delayed, particularly the operation of contractual compensation under the Standard Conditions of Sale and Standard Commercial Property Conditions.
-Focus your revision on:
+For SQE1, you are required to understand the remedies available for delayed completion in property transactions, particularly the operation of contractual compensation and related procedures, with a focus on the following syllabus points:

 • The meaning and effect of delayed completion in property transactions